librecorps/resources/content/ai/model-card.md

 - Motivation
 - Preprocessing

-_Training Data._
+## Training data

 May not be possible to provide in practice.
 When possible, this section should mirror Evaluation Data.
 If such detail is not possible, minimal allowable information should be provided here, such as details of the distribution over various factors in the training datasets.

-_Quantitative Analyses_
+## Quantitative analyses

 Quantitative analyses should be broken down by the chosen factors.

 - Unitary results
 - Intersectional results

-_Ethical Considerations_
+## Ethical considerations

 In this section, you should explore and document the following:

+- **Sensitive Data**:
-- **Sensitive Data** _: Does the model use any sensitive data (e.g., protected classes)?_
+  Does the model use any sensitive data (e.g., protected classes)?
+- **Human life**:
-- **Human life** _: Is the model intended to inform decisions about matters central to human life or flourishing – e.g., health or safety?
-Or could it be used in such a way?_
+  Is the model intended to inform decisions about matters central to human life or flourishing – e.g., health or safety?
+Or could it be used in such a way?
+- **Mitigations**:
-- **Mitigations** _: What risk mitigation strategies were used during model development?_
+  What risk mitigation strategies were used during model development?
-- **Risks and harms** _: What risks may be present in model usage?
+- **Risks and harms**:
+  What risks may be present in model usage?
   Try to identify the potential recipients, likelihood, and magnitude of harms.
-If these cannot be determined, note that they were considered but remain unknown._
+  If these cannot be determined, note that they were considered but remain unknown.
+- **Use cases**:
-- **Use cases** _: Are there any known model use cases that are especially fraught?_
+  Are there any known model use cases that are especially fraught?

-_Caveats and Recommendations_
+## Caveats and recommendations

 This section should list additional concerns that were not covered in the previous sections.